scg-unibe-ch/ese2021-team8/ese2021-project-scaffolding/deliverables/exercise01/exercise01.md

 ## Register
 A guest can register himself by entering his data (username, password, etc.).
 The database has to save the inputs.
 The guest then becomes a member.

+# Task 5

+## Admin create a new product "post"

+An Admin need to set a Product in the Shop.
+He choice a category with a title, image, description and a Price.

+## Admin deliver A product

+## Fan buy a product
+A fan can see the product and buy it in the Shop.
+He can "browse" it with the category.

+## Fan cancel a order
+A fan can cancle